stefa2k/prysm-docker-compose/README.md

 Ask google on how to get your OS' time synced again.

+### How do I install docker and docker-compose on raspberry pi?
+There is an excellent short article about [how to install docker and docker-compose on raspberry pi](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl), you can also use google to find another tutorial for it.

 ## Support the maintainer
 This software is provided under MIT license and therefore freely usable without restrictions.
 Dontations are always welcome: